gradle/gradle/design-docs/gradle-2.0.md

 * Change the version of Groovy exposed via the Gradle API to most recent Groovy 2.2.x version.
 * Change to use `groovy` instead of `groovy-all`.
     * Change Groovy runtime detector to deal with this change.
+* Add int test coverage for building and groovydoc for permutations of Groovy versions and (`groovy` or `groovy-all`)

 ## Add support for Java 8